Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Use appropriate security configurations.

-## OpenSearch Node.CRD Creation Failed on OpenShift 3.11
+## CRD Creation Failed on OpenShift 3.11

 ### Description